HACKE-RC/MLFQ/README.md

-# MLFQ
+# SQMS
-This is a Multilevel Feedback Queue *based* scheduler implementation in C++.
+This is a Single Queue Management System (SQMS) *based* scheduler implementation in C++.
 It does uses First-Come-First-Serve for simplicity and leaves the quanta checks to the impementer.
 The execution of the threads is also left to the implementer using an empty function [execute](https://github.com/HACKE-RC/MLFQ/blob/3a94529557fd3fee67b7ee5c296c5b27d87a300e/src/scheduler.cpp#L69).

 The following function need to be implementer defined: